Transocean: History

 In 2005, the company's Discoverer Spirit rig set a world record for the deepest offshore oil and gas well of 34189 ft.

 In 2007, the US Department of Justice and the Securities and Exchange Commission filed a case against Transocean, alleging violations of the Foreign Corrupt Practices Act.
 The case alleged that Transocean paid bribes through its freight forwarding agents to Nigerian customs officials.
 Transocean later admitted to approving the bribes and agreed to pay US$13,440,000 to settle the matter.

 In 2007, the company merged with GlobalSantaFe Corporation in a transaction that created a company with an enterprise value of $53 billion.
 Shareholders of GlobalSantaFe Corporation received $15 billion of cash as well as stock in the new company for their shares.
 Robert E. Rose, who was non-executive chairman of GlobalSantaFe, was made Transocean's chairman.
 Rose had been chairman of Global Marine prior to its 2001 merger with Santa Fe International Corporation.

-In 2008, the company moved its headquarters to Switzerland, resulting in a significantly lower tax rate.

 In September 2009, its Deepwater Horizon rig established a 35050 ft well, the deepest well in history – more than 5,000 feet deeper than its stated design specification.

-In 2010, Transocean was implicated in the Deepwater Horizon oil spill resulting from the explosion of one of its oil rigs in the Gulf of Mexico that was leased to BP.